otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/02-android-overview.md

 - Why is the `View` text attribute highlighted orange?
 - How do you fix this?
 - Also, the `Views` have hardcoded integer values for some of their attributes.
-How do fix this as well?
+How do we fix this as well?

 ### Set A Start Destination

 Every application needs a start destination.
 In our case, it will be `LoginFragment`, but you could also start with a splash screen.
-You also need to consider the fact that you will be navigate to and from different screens.
+You also need to consider that you will be navigating to and from different screens.
 How do you do this?
 You need to create a new resource directory called **navigation**.
 To do this, right-click on **res > New > Android Resource Directory**.
 You will be presented with a popup window.
 You are only concerned with the **Resource type** field.
 Set this field to **navigation**, then click the **OK** button.
 In the **navigation** directory, create a new **Navigation Resource File** called `mobile_navigation.xml`.
 You will be prompt to install the following dependencies:

 ```md
 implementation 'androidx.navigation:navigation-fragment-ktx:2.4.1'
 implementation 'androidx.navigation:navigation-ui-ktx:2.4.1'
 ```

 We will discuss these in the next session.
-You are going to use the `mobile_navigation.xml` file to centralise all possible paths that a user can take through our application.
+You will use the `mobile_navigation.xml` file to centralise all possible paths that a user can take through our application.
 In `mobile_navigation.xml`, add the following code:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>